 - What mentoring location do I prefer? (in your office, at school, in your home, online?)

-Having these in mind will help you decide where to volunteer and what kind of support you can provide.
+Having these in mind will help you decide where to volunteer and determine the kind of support you can provide.

 Why become a mentor?